 You can refer to the image below to help understand:

 This test is obviously a bit more difficult, and I assume that a few test-takers aren’t able to understand the function.
 I actually get quite a few emails where people are confused, so in version 2, I’ll try to make this more clear.
-Here is the data from my initial 5000 test-takers:
+Here is the data from a sample of 5000 test-takers:

 A calculation task is simple, but requires focus.
 First, the test will give you a few numbers.
 You must remember those numbers while manipulating them.
 For example, let’s say you are given the numbers “4, 7, 9”.
 The task is to add 4 to each number.
 The correct answer in this case would be “8, 11, 13”.